alfonsof/webserver/README.md

 Notes
 -----

-- Creating the jar files in "target" with maven and goals "package" (mvn package) (Eclipse Run: Websever-package):
+- Creating the jar file in "target" with maven and goals "package" (mvn package) (Eclipse Run: Websever-package):
-  - webserver.jar: 				JAR no including dependencies
+  - webserver.jar: 				JAR including dependencies
-  - webserver-jar-with-dependencies.jar: 	JAR with dependencies

 - Creating the jar file with Eclipse in WebServer root:
     - File/Export